This The Crew: The Quest for Planet Nine review was made after playing the game about 20 times.

 - The two-player variant is just okay.
 I only tested it out a couple of times, but I just didn’t like that the commander player had even more control over the missions.
 I definitely prefer The Fox in the Forest Duet as a two-player cooperative trick-taking game.

 To me, The Crew is a good filler game, but not a great one.
 It plays smoothly and I really like that radio communication mechanic, but the lack of tension keeps it from being a hit.
-The truth is that right now I’d rather play Spades or Tichu if I’m in the mood for a trick-taking game, and I’d rather play The Mind or Hanabi if I want to play a quick limited communication card game.
+The truth is that right now I’d rather play Spades or Tichu if I’m in the mood for a trick-taking game, and I’d rather play The Mind or Hanabi if I want to play a quick limited communication board game.

 I think I just prefer competitive, team vs. team trick-taking games at this point.
 That could change, though, because I have a feeling that the success of The Crew will inspire other designers to get to work on some awesome new cooperative trick-taking designs.